 (2) Analysis of Emotions-Theory, practice.

 Physical Training-Pose, gesture, facial expression.
 Analysis and rehearsing of one Shakespearean play.

 Bible reading.

-Required.-Elocution is required in the freshman and sophomore classes.
-Students taking elocution will be required to pass examinations as in the case of other studies.
+Elocution is required in the freshman year and is open as an elective study to juniors and seniors.
+Students taking elocution are required to pass examinations as in the case of other studies.